 It would have to be a short term commitment, though.

 The best players in the two guard free agent market are likely to be J.R.
 Smith, Jason Richardson, Vince Carter, Jamal Crawford, Marcus Thornton, Arron Afflalo, Nick Young, Anthony Parker and Reggie Williams.
 Give or take, those are your horses.
-All of those players could serve a purpose on the Bulls, some with their offense, some with their defense, a few with both.
+All of those players could serve a purpose on the Bulls, some with their offence, some with their defence, a few with both.
 But none of them serves the ball-handling, creating role that the Bulls need.16 A prime Vince Carter would have done, but this is not a prime Vince Carter any more.
-Outside of that, you're forced try and make a small forward fit, be it someone like the remnants of Mike Dunleavy Jr, or a lower calibre of player and hope they prosper (for example, Chris Douglas-Roberts).
+Outside of that, you’re forced try and make a small forward fit, be it someone like the remnants of Mike Dunleavy Jr, or a lower calibre of player and hope they prosper (for example, Chris Douglas-Roberts).